CVE Risks

 When viewing the CVE risk details for a CVE risk on the asset details page, you can see the same information provided in the risk instances list page.

-Click the Associated CVEs tab to see the list of CVE IDs.
+Click the CVEs tab to see the list of CVE IDs.

 Tune vulnerability alerts for CVE risks